 There are two common types of stigmas – social and self.

 There are several ways in which the entertainment industry, and subsequently society as a whole, perpetuate negative stereotypes.
-For example, when a show trivializes the nature of serious disorder – like postpartum depression – by waving it off and telling the character to “get over it” or “snap out of it”.
+For example, when a show down plays the nature of a serious disorder – like postpartum depression – by waving it off and telling the character to “get over it” or “snap out of it”.
 This has a trickle-down effect as society begins to mimic what they see on screen.
-These types of portrayals of mental illness could have long reaching affects.
+These types of portrayals of mental illness could have long reaching effects.

 Portrayal of Mental Illness in Media